OlegDokuka/Typejector/README.md

 Standalone, powerful dependency injector for TypeScript and Javascript

-Good news, version 0.2 is available now.
-The main concept of new version of DI is based on powerful Spring DI container with all magic in it.
+*Good news, version 0.3 is available now.*

+The main concept of DI is based on powerful Spring DI container with all magic in it.
-##For everyone who read this article and wants to help develop this idea and project

-I`m open to suggestion and if you want to help me - just create new issue, or write on project gitter.

 ##Requirement

 EcmaScript 5 or higer and Typescript 1.5 or higer

+***NOTE***: Unfortunately, project dose not support TypeScript 1.7 (['Why?' - here](https://github.com/Microsoft/TypeScript/issues/6034)).

+## How to install it?

+    $ npm install typejector

+### For using project source code

+    ///<reference path="node_modules/typejector/Typejector/app.ts"/>

+### For using in scripts dependency

+    ///<reference path="node_modules/typejector/Typejector/Compiled/typejector.d.ts"/>

 ## How to use it?